 Under Armour Stock Upgrade

-Over the last few weeks we have seen more positive news with Under Armour (UA, UAA) from Analysists, for example, A Deutsche Bank analyst upgraded the company to a buy from a hold and set their target price to $22.
-If Under Armours upcoming earning release on Feb 16, 2021, shows margin expansion, sales growth as well as expense control, you will see additional upgrades and stock appreciation.
+Over the last few weeks we have seen more positive news with Under Armour (UA, UAA) from Analysts, for example, A Deutsche Bank analyst upgraded the company to a buy from hold and set their target price to $22.
+If Under Armours upcoming earnings release on Feb 16, 2021, shows margin expansion, sales growth as well as expense control, you will see additional upgrades and stock appreciation.

 Is Under Armour in trouble?
 Under Armour is a turnaround story and still needs to improve and refocus more on athletic leisure.
 However over the past year, Under Armour seems to have finally start taking the right steps to build its brand back up.

 In our last review, we felt this was a stock that you could start a small position in, but it was at best just a hold.
 Today we are starting to see real improvements with margins, revenue mix, and ongoing improvements in their direct to consumer revenues.
 However, although we have seen improvements we still believe this is a longer-term turnaround story but it's a much more compelling story since Q2.

 So is Under Armour stock a buy?
 Under Armour's stock is not considered overpriced but is unlikely to see any significant appreciation in the coming months.
 The story has improved since Q2 and looks like a stock that could be added to your portfolio.
 Potential investors should take the time, do research, and see for themselves if this is a stock to add to their portfolio.

 Note: Under Armour (UA, UAA), Inc. is expected to report fiscal fourth-quarter earnings ending December 2020 on February 10th, 2021, before the market opens. the consensus EPS forecast for the quarter is $-0.07.
 The reported EPS for the same quarter last year was $0.1.

 Apparel Stocks to Buy